slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 > Indicates the highest level of each track verified for the artifact (and not
 > its dependencies), or "FAILED" if policy verification failed.
 >
-> VSA producers MUST NOT include more than one level per SLSA track.
-Note that
+> Users MUST NOT include more than one level per SLSA track.
+Note that each SLSA
-> each SLSA  level implies all levels below it (e.g. SLSA_BUILD_LEVEL_3 implies
+> level implies all levels below it (e.g. SLSA_BUILD_LEVEL_3 implies
 > SLSA_BUILD_LEVEL_2 and SLSA_BUILD_LEVEL_1), so there is no need to
 > include more than one level per track.
->
-> VSA producers MAY add additional, non-SLSA properties to this field provided
-> the values do not conflict with the definition of [SlsaResult].
-VSA Producers
-> SHOULD negotiate the meaning of such properties with their intended verifier.
->
-> This field MAY be absent if the verifier is not attesting to a specific SLSA
-> level.

 <a id="dependencyLevels"></a>
 `dependencyLevels` _object, optional_